freedomofpress/encryption-works/encryption_works.md

 ### What's a key?

 PGP uses a public key and a private key, two mathematically-related numbers which are represented as unique strings of randomly-generated numbers and letters.
-Information about the public key is stored on something called a public key server, which is a bit like a phonebook.
+Information about the public key is usually stored on something called a public key server, which is a bit like a phonebook.
 When people want to email you securely, they can look up your public key and send you an encrypted email.

 ![A sample PGP block.](images/pgp_block.png)